 Incorporate bystander intervention training.
 Trained bystanders are the BEST!
 They have the potential to positively affect the overall culture within an organization.
 In order for bystander intervention training to be most effective, employees should be provided with the tools and confidence to say something when it happens.
-The E.E.O.C. suggests that bystander intervention trainings use at least these four strategies:
+The Equal Employment Opportunity Commission (EEOC) suggests that bystander intervention trainings use at least these four strategies:

 Create awareness - Bystanders should be able to recognize when certain behaviors may not be right

 Create a sense of collective responsibility - Bystanders should be encouraged to take action when they see others experiencing challenging behavior